JakubDziegielewski/Summerise_data/README.md

 You should run this with "training" and "test" directories are inside your working directory.

+This script generates "summerised.txt" file, which contains data specified in the requirements.

 Columns which name ends with "mean" conatin mean of the mean of the measurement for a given activity of a subject.
 Columns which name ends with "std" conatin mean of the standard deviation of the measurement for a given activity of a subject.